Dr. Richard Weinblatt

 Weinblatt's Tips column: "PoliceOne members respond"

-As we start 2006, I thought it would be interesting for you to see a few of
+As we start 2006, I thought it would be interesting for you to see a few of the

-unique opportunity for all of us to learn from each other.
+for all of us to learn from each other.

 READ MORE: